CBPFGMS/bi_doc/Dataviz/CBPF Data Hub/Allocation flow.md

     For more than one country separate the values with commas, such as:

     `"Yemen, Sudan, Iraq"`.

+-   **data-aggregate**: defines how the third level in the sankey diagram will be aggregated.
+Accepted values:

+    -   `"level"`: aggregates the values by level, that is, implementing vs sub-implementing partners.
+    -   `"type"`: aggregates the values by partner type, each one with a breakdown for partner level.

+    If the value is neither `"true"` nor `"false"`, it defaults to `"type"`.

 -   **data-minpercentage**: defines the minimum value for under approval allocations percentage.
 If the under approval allocations percentage is above this minimum, _Total USD planned_ values are used for the visual, otherwise _Total Approved Budget_ values are used (refer to the data APIs).